-Winner of the 2010 New Zealand Silver Chanter and member of the 2012 New Zealand Grade 1 Championships, Canterbury Caledonian Pipe Band, and overall winner at the 2019 New Zealand Solo Piping Championship.
+Winner of the 2010 New Zealand Silver Chanter, member of the 2012 New Zealand Grade 1 Championships, Canterbury Caledonian Pipe Band, and overall winner at the 2019 New Zealand Solo Piping Championship.

 What kind of pipes and chanter do you play?

 I play a set of PH5’s with a PH Blackwood Chanter.

 Where do you hail from?
 Where do you live now?

 I’m from Dunedin, New Zealand, and have lived most of my 22 years here!

 Tell me about your piping career.
 When did you start?
 What bands have you played with?

 I began piping when I was 10, and I’ve never looked back!
 I started under the tutelage of Don Smith at John McGlashan College in Dunedin, and progressed into the Grade 4 band when I was 11.
 Since then, I have had some fantastic opportunities to compete at the highest level; I competed with the City of Dunedin Pipe Band when they won the Grade 2 National Championships in 2008.
 I then moved to the Canterbury Caledonian Society in 2009 and have competed domestically with them ever since, culminating in being part of the band when it won its first ever New Zealand Championship in Grade 1 in 2012.
 In Scotland, I have had the amazing opportunity to play under P/M Ross Walker in the Boghall and Bathgate Caledonia Pipe Band, and being part of the band that won the European and Cowal Championships in 2012.

 What has been your proudest moment in piping so far?